zwhbio2017/ZhaoWeihao_learns_bioinformatics/README.md

 ### Markdown

-`/Markdown` directory has files written in Markdown language, both tests for Markdown language and pages written in Markdown language.
+`/Markdown` directory has files written in Markdown language to test Markdown language.